-When you take a look at your insurance policy you should see it’s the responsibility of the property owner to take action when there is an commercial water damage emergency.
+When you take a look at your insurance policy, you should see that it is the responsibility of the property owner to take action when there is a commercial water damage emergency.

 Immediate response is vital minimizing the loss in water damage jobs.

 Water begins to evaporate on its own if the cleanup process doesn’t start right away.
 The air absorbs the evaporated water and redistributes the moisture to other items like ceiling tiles and drywall.

 The result is secondary water damage that can significantly increase the claims cost.
 Some examples of secondary water damage include:

 - Mold spores and odor start to colonize